 The IRCF journey

-During 2018/19, FRRR focused on identifying and selecting three partner communities in NSW - Junee, Leeton and Nambucca Valley.
-We started 2020 with moving into the co-design phase, working alongside the communities to develop their community roadmaps (capacity plans) and identifying associated resourcing and delivery needs, focused on the IRCF strategic priorities.
-See the journey map below.
+During 2018/19, FRRR focused on identifying and selecting three partner communities in NSW – Junee, Leeton and Nambucca Valley.
+At the beginning of 2020, we moved into the co-design phase, working alongside the communities to develop their community roadmaps (capacity plans) and identifying associated resourcing and delivery needs, focused on the IRCF strategic priorities.

 We are well on the way through this journey, but there are still opportunities for local community groups to get involved.
 Watch this video to learn more.